Brittany Sellner: Political activities

 Sellner began her political activism in 2016 in support of Donald Trump's presidential campaign.
 She promoted the Pizzagate conspiracy theory, and co-hosted the video podcast Virtue of the West with Tara McCarthy.
 The following year, she was one of the speakers at events that led to protests at Berkeley.
 She also traveled to France to support French presidential candidate Marine Le Pen, and to Sicily to join Generation Identity's efforts to stop NGO boats of African migrants.

 In 2018, she was refused entry to the United Kingdom and deported along with her boyfriend, Austrian Identitarian activist Martin Sellner, after having come to Britain with the intention of interviewing Tommy Robinson.
 The same year, together with Lauren Southern, she met with and interviewed Russian ultranationalist Aleksandr Dugin.
-Sellner has also been noted to be a friend of Dutch right-wing influencer Eva Vlaardingerbroek, and appeared in anti-COVID-19 vaccination demonstrations.
+Sellner is also noted to be a friend of Dutch right-wing influencer Eva Vlaardingerbroek, and has appeared in anti-COVID-19 vaccination demonstrations.

 Sellner describes herself as a "Catholic American nationalist", and advocates a "full stop on mass immigration".
 The Anti-Defamation League have described her as an alt-right or alt-lite activist who traffics in white nationalist ideas, having contributed to websites such as AltRight.com and Red Ice.
 She has been a major promoter of the Identitarian movement, and has promoted the white genocide and George Soros conspiracy theories.
 At the same time, she is noted for presenting a "soft" and feminine tradwife influencer lifestyle on social media like Instagram, appealing to a more mainstream audience.
-She holds white nationalist and conspiracy theory promoting views.